 This role is a full-time (40 hours), salaried, permanent, hybrid (in-person/remote), position.
 The expected salary range for this position is $52,000 - $60,000 per year.
-Applications will be accepted on a rolling basis, with a desired start date of late March 2023.
+Applications will be accepted on a rolling basis.

 An overview of essential responsibilities is below.
 Please note the list below does not completely encompass all possible role responsibilities, which may evolve as a result of organizational needs.

 - Conduct intake interviews with low-income immigrant community members to assess their strengths, needs, and eligibility for relevant benefits and services.

 - Provide assistance to connect clients with community resources to meet their needs, including: public benefits, food, housing/rental assistance, employment resources, health care and mental health services, education programs, tax and financial services, immigration legal services, and emergency relief grants.

 - In partnership with partner attorneys, facilitate immigration legal services for community members:

 - Advocate with clients regarding immigration processes at partner organizations

 - Organize recurring Know Your RIghts workshops facilitated by partner attorneys

 - Develop referral relationships with external service providers; regularly research and update the list of community resources to facilitate referrals.